abademosi/predicting-membership-retention-case-study/README.md

 ## Overview
 This project is a professional case study demonstrating how data analytics and predictive modeling can be used to understand membership retention risk and revenue exposure for an accredited business organization.

-Using internal membership and accreditation data, I built an **interactive analytics system** and a **logistic regression model** to identify at-risk members, quantify expected revenue loss, and support targeted retention strategies.
+Using internal membership and accreditation data, I built an interactive analytics system and a logistic regression model to identify at-risk members, quantify expected revenue loss, and support targeted retention strategies.
-To protect confidentiality, this repository contains **redacted code and documentation only**; no proprietary data is shared.
+To protect confidentiality, this repository contains redacted code and documentation only; no proprietary data is shared.

 ## Business Problem
 Membership retention is a critical driver of revenue and organizational stability.
 Leadership needed a data-driven way to:
 * Understand which accredited businesses are most likely to drop membership
 * Identify key predictors of churn
-* Estimate **revenue at risk** under current retention trends
+* Estimate revenue at risk under current retention trends
 * Prioritize outreach using limited staff resources

 ## Tools & Technologies